 Perhaps due to the blow-back C&W experienced and some subsequent arm twisting, Zethus altered its model to court brokerages instead of trying to compete against them.
 But even with backing from Goldman Sachs, Zethus was unable to attract brokers or skittish owners and ultimately failed.

 A few years later, the national brokerages got out of technology investing altogether.
 They were, after all, not in the technology business.
 Back to Sales 101.

-Disruptive innovation creates new criteria by which performance is judged – in other words, a new and different way of doing business that’s typically simpler, cheaper and more convenient than existing processes.
+Disruptive innovation creates new criteria by which performance is judged – in other words, a new and different way of doing business that’s typically simpler, cheaper and more convenient than what currently exists.

 For CRE, standardized electronic transactions are the big disruptor.
 Why?
-Those championing electronic transactions believed they would lead to electronic markets that would displace the agent’s role in the supply and demand proposition: agents would not be needed to pair buyers/tenants with sellers/landlords.
+Those championing electronic transactions believe they will lead to electronic markets that would displace the agent’s role in the supply and demand proposition: agents would not be needed to pair buyers/tenants with sellers/landlords.
 Those displaced agents would convert to real estate consultants much like the way stockbrokers operate now.
-Those who got in at the bottom would be in the best position to pivot and survive.
+Anyone who got in at the bottom would be in the best position to pivot and survive.

 But postmortems of Zethus pointed to the involvement of larger brokerages as a contributing factor in its failure.
 Disruptive innovation doesn’t start at the top.
 It is borne or purposely tested in under-served, ignored or emerging markets where people can’t afford, can’t use or don’t have access to whatever product or service other people normally use.
 It enters the mainstream when it’s deemed useful, different and in demand.